Jiplay/blog-portfolio/_posts/projects/httpnet.md

 ```

 And I think that's all for this API, with this post, I learned how to :
-* Divide my code in Module
+*  📍Divide my code in Module
-* Work with GoLand
+*  📍Work with GoLand
-* Develop an API with the latest version of the standard library
+*  📍Develop an API with the latest version of the standard library
-* Create and use the methods of a structure in Go
+*  📍Create and use the methods of a structure in Go
-* Work with JWT in Go
+*  📍Work with JWT in Go

 And I think that's great !